balfieri/flightplan/README.md

-NOTE: this is a work-in-progress
+NOTE: this is a work-in-progress, most of these features are fully functional yet

 This repository contains a Python3 script that can create a textual flight plan from a set of way points.
 The textual flight plan is compact and can be printed on a single sheet of paper in a format that should be familiar to most pilots.
 The script also shows other information including radio frequencies, runways, and FBOs.